 Our Research Groups

-The division for applied material science is devided into four major research groups: Electron Microscopy and Nanoengineering, Materials in Medicine, BioMaterial Systems and Tribomaterials.
+The division for applied material science is devided into five research groups: Electron Microscopy and Nanoengineering, Materials in Medicine, BioMaterial Systems, Tribomaterials, and Diamond Optics.
 The head of the Division is Prof. Håkan Engqvist.

 Visiting address: Ångströmlaboratoriet, Lägerhyddsvägen 1, 752 37 UPPSALA